mttpgn/normie-vaganza/README.md

 given at `searchparams.cfg`.
 The syntax for these searches is documented on the [internetarchive documentation page](https://internetarchive.readthedocs.io/en/latest/cli.html#search).

-I've hardcoded a few exceptions into `dlia.sh` which get turned into a badstuff.txt with the identifiers for all the files I don't want, even though they match the search parameters.
-Eventually this logic should probably be a separate file.
+I've hardcoded a few exceptions into `dlia.sh` which get turned automatically into a badstuff.txt with the identifiers for all the files I don't want, even though they match the search parameters.

 ## Licensing
 I've chosen to get videos that meet the criteria for public domain or other